Background

 Psychopaths more often than not go on to great success and social acceptance, while their detractors are relegated to the fringes of society.

-Both Meredith and Peter, who had the misfortune of falling in deep, unrequited love with Ripley, both of them are punished, one by losing his life, the other by losing Ripley time and again mysteriously, capriciously, truly.
+Both Meredith and Peter, who had the misfortune of falling in deep, unrequited love with Ripley, both of them are punished, one by losing his life, the other by losing Ripley time and again mysteriously, capriciously, cruelly.

 And so ultimately the film is an intricate study of the pernicious ways of psychopathology.